Contemporaneity: Historical Presence in Visual Culture

 Contemporaneity is a peer-reviewed online journal organized by the History of Art and Architecture Department at the University of Pittsburgh.
 Visit contemporaneity.pitt.edu and constellations.pitt.edu for more information.

-Volume 8 CALL FOR Artistic Submissions: Yesterday’s Contemporaneity: Finding Temporality in the Past
+Vol 8 (2019): Yesterday's Contemporaneity: Finding Temporality in the Past